 Learn how to draw a great looking Mittens with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Mittens drawing.

 "Three little kittens they lost their mittens

 And they began to cry,

 Oh, mother dear, we sadly fear

 Then you shall have no pie."

 - Folk nursery rhyme by Eliza Lee Cabot Follen, 1833